 To this end, the school counselor teaches the evidence-based social-emotional curriculum, Character Strong, to all Lower School students throughout the year.
 This curriculum focuses on developing resiliency and emotional intelligence through 10 character traits (Courage, Respect, Perseverance, Gratitude, Honesty, Kindness, Empathy, Responsibility, Cooperation, Creativity).
 Additionally, the Student Services Department is committed to raising awareness about diversity and inclusion, and, thus, selected the Character Strong curriculum for its focus on supportive conversations surrounding social justice.

 All students in grades 5 and 6 participate in advisory groups.
-Each advisory group is led by a teacher, and groups meet for lunch regularly to enjoy conversation together and to discuss various topics on the minds of middle school students.
+Each advisory group is led by a teacher, and groups meet regularly to enjoy conversation together and to discuss various topics on the minds of middle school students.